Brainvibe/travelportugal/README.md

             - The score is now 93%.

         - Performance
             - Images were in .jpg and it was advised to use next gen image format like webp.
 Converted all image files to webp using [WebP Converter](https://webp-converter.com/).
-Images were too big and therefore causing load times to increase, after converting the files to Webp, I used the image compression feature from [ResizeImage](https://resizeimage.net/).
+Images were too big and therefore causing loading times to increase, after converting the files to Webp, I used the image compression feature from [ResizeImage](https://resizeimage.net/).
+The score is now 81%.

 * **Non-automated testing:**

     - Links:

         - Checked all links especially the footer social icons, to make sure they were opening on a new tab correctly.

     - Contact form:
-        - Go to the "Contact Us" page

          - Tried to submit the empty form and verify that an error message about the required fields appears

         - Tried to submit the form with an invalid email address and verify that a relevant error message appears

-        - Tried to submit the form with all inputs valid and verify that a success message appears with alert message.
+        - Tried to submit the form with all inputs valid and verify that a success message appears with a alert message.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+    - Carousel
+        - Tested all buttons and dragging through different sections with no visibile errors in the console or on its function.

+    - Map search

+        - Input city - Searched for cities outside Portugal, to test if the country restriction was working.
+        - Tested all different categories in the dropdown menus, while checking the console for any additional errors.
+        - Tested autocomplete by typing the first letters or any city from Portugal.

 * **Tested Devices**
+    - Apart from using the dev tools to see if the site was responsive across different resolutions I've tested all features on the following devices:
         + One Plus 7 pro
         + Fire HD 10
         + Ipad
         + Iphone 11
         + Macbook Pro 13"
         + Windows Desktop

 * **Browsers**
+    - To ensure browser compatibility I've tested all features above on the following browsers:
         + Edge
         + Chrome
         + Firefox
         + Safari